dreadwrr/pyqtalarm/README.md

-qtalarm qt alarm clock pyside python <br>
+qtalarm pyqt alarm clock pyside python <br>
-06/06/2026
+06/08/2026
 # Pyside alarm clock

 This was created in windows but should be cross-platform.
 Will post updates here if find anything and also after testing on linux.